 Patients in the control group do not receive any text messages but only the standard care.
-Along with periodic clinical check-ups and treatment counseling, this includes routine monitoring of patient CD4 cells as measure of disease progression.
-Adherence support and/or additional treatment counseling may also be provided at the community level.
-This will be assessed during follow-up surveys.
+Along with periodic clinical check-ups and treatment counseling, this includes routine monitoring of patient CD4 cells as measure of disease will be assessed during follow-up surveys.